Cuckoo calling in Montgomeryshire

 The hallmark “cuck-ooo” call, however, belongs to the male and the female has a call all of her own: a bubbling chuckle often likened to the sound of water.
 This is also used to attract a mate but is seldom heard.

 Even if you do hear the Cuckoo it does not guarantee you will be able to see it, however, as both males and females are shy and secretive.
-Plus, despite their dove-like size their sparrowhawk-like plumage makes them well camouflaged against their upland habitat, where they are usually found in moorland, heathland and in the edges of wetland where their host species, like Meadow Pipit, live.
+Plus, despite their size – around the size of a dove – their sparrowhawk-like plumage makes them well camouflaged, as they tend to be found in moorland, heathland and in the edges of wetland where their host species, like Meadow Pipit, live.
 These brood parasites lay their eggs in the nests of other birds, tricking them into raising their young.
+This is why Cuckoos of both sexes are able to embark on their journeys south back to Africa so early – they have no parental duties to fulfil.

-Migrant birds like Cuckoos are barometers of environmental health and as such their numbers have plummeted in recent decades – by 65% since 1980s, according to the BTO – making it a red list species, the highest conservation priority.
+Migrant birds like Cuckoos are barometers of environmental health and as such their numbers have plummeted in recent decades – by 65% since 1980s, according to the British Trust for Ornithology – making it a red list species, the highest conservation priority.

 Cuckoo call at a glance:

-WHEN: The Cuckoo starts returning to the UK around mid- to late-April and starts calling immediately.
-The birds are typically here through May and June, leaving from end of June into July.
+WHEN: The Cuckoo returns to the UK to breed around mid- to late-April and starts calling immediately.
+The birds are typically here through May and June, leaving from late June into July.

 WHERE: These birds are most likely to be spotted in heathland, moorland and other upland areas, as well as wetland fringes, where their host birds, like Meadow Pipit, are found.

-WHAT: Males make a loud, resonant and regularly two-syllabled “cuck-ooo” call which is generally repeated at intervals.
+WHAT: Males make a loud, resonant, two-syllabled “cuck-ooo” call which is generally repeated at intervals, with an occasional three-syllabled variation.
 Females produce a very different rapid, bubbling chuckle; much less heard, this sound is used to attract the mate.